Read Time: 3 Minutes

 - Skip any pose that has you lift both shoulders off the ground from a supine (back lying) position and avoid any exercise that causes your abdomen to bulge forward.

 - EMbody Pilates takes elements of unsafe movements and manipulates them to be core-safe.

-A Q&A with Every Mother founder, Leah Keller, and EM Pilates and Yoga instructor, Aylin Guvenc, on diastasis recti-safe Pilates.
+A Q&A with Every Mother founder, Leah Keller, and EM Pilates and Yoga instructor, Aylin Guvenc, on Pilates for diastasis recti